How to Actually Study for the INBDE: What Moves the Needle

 The INBDE is a stamina test.

-It's 500 questions over two days.
+It's 500 questions over two days, roughly 12 hours and 30 minutes of total appointment time.
 You can know every concept cold and still underperform if you haven't trained your brain to think at pace for 8+ hours straight.

 Time per question is something that almost nobody talks about in study prep, and I think it's one of the most important variables.
 If you're averaging 90 seconds per question in practice, you're going to feel that pressure during a real 8-hour exam.
 Train yourself to answer confidently in 45 to 50 seconds and suddenly the test feels completely different.
 The pressure drops.
 You have a buffer.
 You're not desperately rushing through the last hour.